andrewwh/node-api-template-nestjs/CONFIG.md

 The configuration system uses a mix of configuration files and environment variables.

 ## Configuration file heirarchy
 Primarily configuration is stored in a structured JSON object.
 These files are stored in the [config](src/config) directory.
+This can be overriden by setting the CONFIG_DIR environment variable.

 Common configuration is stored in common.js and is merged with environment specific files named after the environment variable _NODE_ENV_.
 So if _NODE_ENV_ is test, then configuration is common.json + test.json.
 Where _NODE_ENV_ is not set, then default.json is used.